This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 How did Twitter become so successful?

-Twitter was extremely successful because it was first released to a small group of people who tested the product and gave feedback that was incorporated in later releases.
-The features we have come to love today including Twitter Spaces, Fleets and many more did not exist in the first version, which allowed the developers to carefully validate the product before launch.
+Twitter was extremely successful because it was first released to a small group of people who tested the product idea and gave feedback that was incorporated in later releases.
+The features we have come to love today including Twitter Spaces, Fleets and many more did not exist in the first version, which allowed the developers to carefully validate the product idea before the launch.

 Dropbox got a total of $1.1 billion in investments from 2007 to 2014 and at one time was a company that Apple wanted to purchase.